alix2018/chatbots-tryouts/README.md

 # API.ai
-####(The most interesting bot)
+**The most interesting bot**

 Directory : api_bot <br>
 Telegram Bot name: \@StephApiAiBot <br>

 Bot weather: <br>
 A bot with a smart conversation for basic sentences.
-There is a trained agent on my Api.ai account which is bind with the telegram bot thanks to the Node.js SDK and Telegraf.
+There is a trained agent on my [Api.ai](https://api.ai) account which is bind with the telegram bot thanks to the Node.js SDK and Telegraf.
 Moreover, it can give the weather because it detects the context (*the weather*) and the keyword (*the city*).
 If you don't write the city it'll ask you the question.
-I used the weather API [openweathermap](http://openweathermap.org) <br>
+I used the weather API [openweathermap](http://openweathermap.org) to retrieve a JSON with all the weather data <br>
 \- Weather bot: node weather.js <br>